 Avoid drinking alcohol.
 It can raise triglyceride levels and may increase your risk of liver damage.

 Grapefruit and grapefruit juice may interact with atorvastatin and lead to potentially dangerous effects.
 Discuss the use of grapefruit products with your doctor.
-Do not increase or decrease the amount of grapefruit products in your diet without first talking to your doctor.

 What other drugs will affect atorvastatin (Lipitor)?